SkillsFundingAgency/das-technical-guidance/collections/_development_standards/platform-integration.md

 ```
 As used in: [Courses API CoursesDataContext.cs](https://github.com/SkillsFundingAgency/das-courses-api/blob/91459aadbf90ff7101022d49b008b18169968fca/src/SFA.DAS.Courses.Data/CoursesDataContext.cs)

-An example of the database extension being added for the AppStart:
+An example of the database extension being added for the AppStart when using the Microsoft ASP.NET Core Built-in IoC Container:
 ```csharp
 public static class AddDatabaseExtension
 {